-From August 31 until the candidate's tenure credentials file is made available to the P&T Committee on September 7, the candidate has the right to review all materials in the file and to write a letter of exception or explication for inclusion in the file.
-The candidate may not during this time remove materials from the file or modify them in any way.
-The file shall not be accessible to the candidate from the time that it is made available to the P&T Committee until the tenure process and all appeals are complete.
-No materials received after the file is transmitted to the P&T Committee will be included in the file or used in the tenure consideration, to ensure that the same documentary record forms the basis for tenure recommendations at each level of review.
+The candidate retains permanent access to their original Canvas course with their promotion and tenure materials.
+Between August 31 and September 7, when the candidate's tenure credentials file is made available to the P&T Committee, the candidate will schedule a meeting with the ADAPPA to review the copy of the digital file in the COE Promotion and Tenure Committee Canvas course to ensure all materials were transferred correctly.
+During this meeting, the candidate may not remove, modify, or add files.
+The candidate has the right to review all materials in the file and to write a letter of exception or explication for inclusion in the file by September 7 (or the next workday thereafter).
 After the appeals are exhausted, any materials supplied by the Dean, the letters of recommendation, and any letters of exception from the candidate's tenure credentials file shall be inserted in the faculty member's University personnel file (see University Faculty Handbook, §3.13.4); materials submitted by the candidate shall be returned to them.